davidsantiago/scout/README.md

 ```

 Here we used the `scan-until` function to search the string for the
-next occurence of the regular expression we gave it.
+next occurrence of the regular expression we gave it.
 It found a match
 at the end of the string, and returns a new scanner at position 12,
 which is just past the end of the string (So `scout.core/end?` will
 return true on the returned Scanner).
 Since there was a successful